spoonapps/docs/reference/spoonscript/copy.md

 cp <source> <destination>
 ```

 The source path may point to an inner subdirectory of the one mentioned above, but must not point above it.
+This restriction does not apply to the Spoon Shell.

 The destination may either be an absolute path, or a relative path.
 In the latter case, the file is copied into a location relative to the current working directory.